 When I meet people, they think I want to force them into celibacy.
 That’s definitely not the case.
-If the person I’m conversing with tells me their story and it sounds similar to mines before celibacy, then I may ask their thoughts on it but that’s not me forcing it on them.
+If the person I’m conversing with tells me their story and it sounds similar to mine before celibacy, then I may ask their thoughts on it but that’s it.
 Just because I’m celibate doesn’t mean I’m judging anyone who isn’t.
-I used to use sex as a drug so how can i judge anyone?
-Stop thinking just because a person is celibate that they’re going to want you to do so as well.
-Lies!
+Stop thinking that just because a person is celibate that they’re going to want you to do so as well.
 Give them a chance to show you who they are before judging them.

 The top question I get from people who are considering celibacy is “Can I masterbate?”
 Most people who know I’m celibate assume I’m masterbating on the regular.
 Oh how false this is.
 Masterbating actually makes you want sex more.
 Think of it like a diet.
 If your weakness is chocolate chip cookies, are you gonna eat chocolate chips cookies to help you stop eating them or are you going to cut out all temptation?
 Abstaining from sex is delaying gratification.
 When you delay gratification, you can’t ride the fence on what to keep and what to remove.
 Masterbation gratifies your sexual craving.
 The more times you gratify your flesh, the more you crave the same thing; sex.

 On top of that, when you’re not having sex, your discernment is at an all time high.
 You can see a fool from a mile away.
 I have found that when I meet people, I get a sign immediately that tells me “this ain’t gone work”.
 Most people get signs that this person sucks but because most people who are having sex are dating for pleasure and gratification, they ignore it.
 Since celibacy trains you to delay gratification, we are more likely to cut ties quicker when we see a red flag because we aren’t dating for a feeling.
 We lead with logic rather than lust.
 Stop thinking that dating a celibate person means they want to marry you tomorrow.
 You’ll soon see that you’re more at risk of being cut off than being rushed into marriage.

-- We’re all miserable….The issue with society is that everyone thinks sex is a necessity.
+The issue with society is that everyone thinks sex is a necessity.
 Don’t get me wrong, it’s necessary for procreation and for a successful marriage, but you won’t die without it.
 Because sex being a necessity is a running theme, people make the assumption that a life without sex equals misery.
 What if I told you that a life without sex actually leads to clarity resulting in a less stressful life?
 When you’re having sex while single, if you’re a woman, you’re always wondering “Is he just using me for sex?” or “When is he going to marry me?” or “Why doesn’t he take me out in public?”.
 Let’s keep it real yawl.
 For men, you’re always thinking “I really don’t wanna be with this girl but she a freak.” or “How can I smash Keisha tonight when Mya keep poppin up?” or “Dang!
 I don’t know who slashed my tires.
 I got bout 4 broads!”.